-This table shows fees and costs that an Investor may be charged.
-These fees and costs may be deducted directly from an Investor's money or from the returns on an Investor's investment in the DomaCom Fund.
+This section shows fees and costs that you may be charged.
+These fees and costs may be deducted directly from your money, from the returns on your investment or from the assets of the managed investment scheme as a whole.

-Tax information is set out in section 16 of this PDS.
+Taxes are set out in another part of this document.